timwindsor/bb10webworks-ext/joypad/README.md

 3. A window will appear that shows all the available build configurations for the project.
 Select Device-Release and Simulator-Debug and click ok.
 4. You should see the shared libraries generated in the folders for each Build Configuration that you selected.
-5. Copy the .so file(s) to the device and simulator folders under the ext/community.joystick directory.
+5. Copy the .so file(s) to the device and simulator folders under the ext/community.joypad directory.
 Or you can use the Ant build script to do so.

 ### Copying the Extension to the SDK</a>

-1. Under the ext folder in this project should be the community.joystick folder:
+1. Under the ext folder in this project should be the community.joypad folder:

 If you wish to do the copying manually, continue with these steps:

-2. The device and simulator folders should contain the libjoystick.so files built by the NDK.
+2. The device and simulator folders should contain the libjoypad.so files built by the NDK.
-3. Copy the community.joystick folder into your WebWorks SDK, placing it in the Framework/ext directory.
+3. Copy the community.joypad folder into your WebWorks SDK, placing it in the Framework/ext directory.

-If you have Ant installed and would like to use the build script provided, edit the script as follows (you will find it in the /ext directory, called [build.xml](https://github.com/blackberry/WebWorks-Community-APIs/tree/master/BB10/joystick/ext/build.xml) ).
+If you have Ant installed and would like to use the build script provided, edit the script as follows (you will find it in the /ext directory, called [build.xml](https://github.com/blackberry/WebWorks-Community-APIs/tree/master/BB10/joypad/ext/build.xml) ).

 1. Change the project name to match the extension name in manifest.json.
 2. Change the bbwp.native.dir value to match the SDK you want to deploy to.